ratnapalshende/multithreading-experiments/README.md

 - Two or more processes cannot share the same memory directly.
 - Two or more threads can access the same memory directly.

-GIL which stands for Global Interpreter Lock, in simple words it is a mutex lock that allows only one thread at a time to execute.<br>
+The GIL (Global Interpreter Lock) is a mutex lock that allows only one thread to execute at a time.
-But it is more than just a mutex lock.<br>
+However, it is more than just a mutex lock.

-Example: if a thread wants to execute then it will set mutex lock, now once it is set no other thread can execute without mutex lock. so another threads will be in waitng state to get the mutex lock so that they can execute.
+For example, if a thread wants to execute, it sets a mutex lock.
+Once set, no other thread can execute without acquiring the mutex lock.
+Other threads must wait for the lock to be released to proceed with execution.

 ## What is the problem with GIL ?
-Generally, If your CPU have multiple cores then you can run multiple threads parallely. but GIL doesn't allow that because to make python easy to understand and write code python uses refference counting for memory management.<br>
+Generally, if your CPU has multiple cores, you can run multiple threads in parallel. <br>However, the GIL prevents this.
+To make Python easier to understand and manage, Python uses reference counting for memory management.<br>
 python keeps track of all refferences pointing to a object in a variable. whenever the refference count is 0 for a particular object then python removes that object from the memory, that's how python manages memory.
 </br>Example:
 ```python